edmundwright/google-sheets-clone/README.md

-# Flux-capacitr
+# Google Sheets Clone

 [Heroku link][heroku]

 [heroku]: http://flux-capacitr.herokuapp.com

 ## Minimum Viable Product
-Flux-capacitr is a clone of Tumblr built on Rails and Backbone.
+Google Sheets Clone (final name TBC) is a clone of Google Sheets built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->